vyact/vyact/README.md

 Code, documentation, translations, testing, ideas, bug reports, and workflow feedback are welcome.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) before contributing.

 Project roles and public decision-making are described in [GOVERNANCE.md](GOVERNANCE.md).
-The planned discussion board, real-time chat, and searchable support knowledge are tracked in the [community roadmap](COMMUNITY_ROADMAP.md), with a corresponding [AWS infrastructure plan](docs/AWS_COMMUNITY_INFRASTRUCTURE.md).
+The planned discussion board, real-time chat, and searchable support knowledge are tracked in the [community roadmap](COMMUNITY_ROADMAP.md).

 For questions or setup help, open an issue with `[Question]` at the beginning of the title.